giovancombo/AutonomousPlatoonControl/README.md

-# Autonomous Platoon Control with Reinforcement Learning
+# Autonomous Platoon Control with Q-Learning

 This work was developed as a Project Work for the Autonomous Agents and Intelligent Robotics course, taught by Professor Giorgio Battistelli, as part of the Master's Degree in Artificial Intelligence at the University of Florence, Italy.